How is the real estate market doing in Lincolnshire, IL?

 Is it a Buyers' Market or a Sellers' Market in Lincolnshire, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Lincolnshire, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On June 01, 2022 there were 43 current listings on the market in Lincolnshire.
-There were 16 homes sold in Lincolnshire during May 2022.
-That means as of June 01, 2022 there is an inventory of 2.69 months.
-That indicates that it is currently a Sellers' Market.
+On October 01, 2023 there were 39 current listings on the market in Lincolnshire.
+There were 7 homes sold in Lincolnshire during September 2023.
+That means as of October 01, 2023 there is an inventory of 5.57 months.
+That indicates that it is currently a Neutral or Balanced Market.

-So it is currently a Sellers' Market, but where is the market headed?
+So it is currently a Neutral or Balanced Market, but where is the market headed?
 In order to determine where the market is headed, we need to compare the number of newly listed homes last month to the number of sold homes last month.
 That will show us if inventory was increasing or decreasing last month.
-As stated above, there were 16 homes sold last month.
-There were 31 new listings last month.
-That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Neutral or Balanced Market.
+As stated above, there were 7 homes sold last month.
+There were 18 new listings last month.
+That means that the inventory is increasing, which is a strong indicator that the market is heading toward a Buyers' Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.